|

 - Task-oriented end-effectors: requirements and specifications

-- Benchmarking and dataset for grasping and manipulation in cluttered environments
+- Benchmarks and datasets for grasping and manipulation in cluttered environments

 - Extended abstract (maximum 2 pages) will be accepted for poster presentation at this workshop.